Pierce-44/instagram-clone/README.md

 <br/>

 ## Check Other User Profiles
-- View other users profile pages and see all their posts
+- View other users profile pages and see all their posts.

 ![userProfiles](https://user-images.githubusercontent.com/96740762/191056081-78dc0c10-2dbf-4961-b9ec-9e66a8a66d66.gif)